 Technically, what is a toddler?

-Typically, a toddler is characterized as a young child who is just starting to walk, the term is often much more applicable to a child’s temperament.
-In my opinion as a mom and an occupational therapist who works with babies and toddlers all the time, as soon as a baby begins to understand that they have control over their world and can start to act on that, they are a toddler.
+A toddler is typically characterized as a young child just starting to walk.
+The term is often much more applicable to a child’s temperament.
+In my opinion, as a mom and an occupational therapist who works with babies and toddlers all the time, as soon as a baby begins to understand that they have control over their world and can start to act on that, they are a toddler.
 The walking (running, climbing, hopping) part is just physics.

 As babies make this transition, it can almost be like getting to know a new person.
-He is no longer in the same place where you left him, eating the food you put in his mouth, and staying in his crib at night.
-With his new ideas about how things should work, he now has the physical abilities to act on it.
+He is no longer in the same place you left him, eating the food you put in his mouth and staying in his crib at night.
+With his new ideas about how things should work, he now has the physical ability to act on them.

 Parenting Your New Toddler